bluespacecube/Nethertale-Game/README.md

 # Nethertale Game
-This is a Python text adventure game developed by Thomas Vaughan
+This is a Python text adventure game developed by me

 Play by typing commands into the Python terminal.
 E.g. 'walk down path' or 'talk to zackery'